-Mental wellbeing • Help children generate coping strategies for difficult situations such as family break up (Apple's).
-Help children to learn to cope with disappointment (Apple's).
-With support, children are able to express their worries and practice helping themselves cope with anxiety with some suggested ideas from the teacher (Apple's).
-Celebrate the importance of rest, spending time with family, interests and hobbie in supporting their mental wellbeing.
-Understand how bullying could make a person feel.
-Explore what unique means and how 'I am' unique.
-With support, children identify and talk about their own and others' feelings (Apple's).
-With adult support, explore different coping techniques for difficult feelings (Apple's).
-Children to be given strategies and times to practice how to calm down and ways to find a good solution (Apple's).
-With adult support, children begin to understand that change is a part of life and begin to explore how we adapt to new circumstances (Apple's).
-Recognise different types of change (Apple's).
-Begin to explore different coping strategies to make them feel better in situations they cannot change with the support of adults (Apple's).
-To recognise what they like and dislike, what is fair and unfair, and what is right and wrong and begin to link this to justice and injustice.
-Children begin to develop resilience using 3B4ME.
-Yr.3 Support children to cope with loss and to see that there are ways to make themselves - and others - feel better (Apple's).
-Children generate coping strategies for difficult situations such as family break up (Apple's).
-Children show more ability to cope with disappointment independently and seek support when needed (Apple's).
+Mental wellbeing Yr.2Help children generate coping strategies for difficult situations such as family break up (Apple's).Help children to learn to cope with disappointment (Apple's).With support, children are able to express their worries and practice helping themselves cope with anxiety with some suggested ideas from the teacher (Apple's).Celebrate the importance of rest, spending time with family, interests and hobbies in supporting their mental wellbeing.Understand how bullying could make a person feel.Explore what unique means and how 'I am' unique.With support, children identify and talk about their own and others' feelings (Apple's).With adult support, explore different coping techniques for difficult feelings (Apple's).Children to be given strategies and times to practice how to calm down and ways to find a good solution (Apple's).With adult support, children begin to understand that change is a part of life and begin to explore different toping strategies to make them feel better in situations they cannot change with the support of adults (Apple's).To recognise what they like and dislike, what is fair and unfair, and what is right and wrong and begin to link this to justice and injustice.Children begin to develop resilience using 3B4ME.Yr.3

-Internet safety and harms Yr.2 Provide children the opportunity to express their worries and practice helping themselves and others to cope with anxiety (Apple's).
+Provide children the opportunity to express their worries and practice helping themselves and others to cope with anxiety (Apple's).
 Understand the importance of rest, spending time with family, interest and hobbies in supporting their mental wellbeing.
 Recognise the impact bullying has on a person's mental wellbeing.
 Recognise how we are all unique.
 Children identify and talk about their own and others' feelings (Apple's).
 Identify appropriate coping techniques for difficult feelings (Apple's).
 Children to be given strategies and times to practice how to calm down and ways to find a good solution (Apple's).
 To recognise what they like and dislike, what is fair and unfair, and what is right and wrong and link this to justice and injustice.
 Begin to learn about and be respectful towards the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Questioning) community Children understand that changes are part of life and that we can adapt successfully to new circumstances (Apple's).
 Recognise different types of changes and strategies to deal with these (Apple's).
 Help children to practice ways to help them feel better in situations that they cannot change and be given the opportunity to find practices that suit them (Apple's).
-Resilience developing with the use of 3B4ME.
-With the support of an adult, discuss the benefits of the internet. (computing curriculum) Yr.2 With the support of an adult, discuss the benefits of the internet.
+Internet safety and harms (computing curriculum) Yr.2 With the support of an adult, discuss the benefits of the internet.
 Start to remember the basic rules to keep safe online, including what is meant by personal information and what should be kept private and what they should do if something scares them (go to an adult).
 Have discussions around: online friendships and what an online friendship is; different information online and what risks there are when speaking to someone online.
 Discuss why it is important to limit time online.